suggitpe/suggitpe.github.io/_recipes/traditional-dishes/chill-con-carne.md

 ---

 ## Ingredients
   * 3 Red onions
   * Half a clove of garlic
   * 3 sweet red peppers
   * 5 Whole chilies (red)
   * 3 heaped teaspoons of hot chili powder
   * 3 heaped teaspoons of paprika
   * 3 heaped teaspoons of cumin
   * 2Kg of lean mince
   * 3 beef stock cubes mixed with 1lt of boiling water
   * 3 cans of chopped tomatoes
   * 3 cans of red kidney beans
+  * Tinned Green lentils
   * 1/3 of a tube of tomato puree
   * a good glug of ruby port
   * Tabasco sauce (I use about 10 shakes of the bottle)
   * 5 or 6 chunks of dark chocolate (the darker the better)
   * Fresh coriander to serve
   * (optional) soured cream
- * Green lentils

 ---

 ## The cook